-- Antibiotic Drugs: Antibiotics are increasingly being used for local treatment of wounds, at least according to scientific papers.
-Antibiotic combinations can be used to cure multidrug resistant microorganisms [25].
-Antibiotic-resistant bacteria have necessitated the development of alternative therapies for wound infections, such as nonantibiotic dressings, which are constantly being developed and can help to minimize antimicrobial resistance [25]. - Silver: Silver is now identified as the ideal candidate for treating diseases that have previously been treated with antibiotics.
+- Antibiotic Drugs: Antibiotics are increasingly being used for the local treatment of wounds, at least according to scientific papers.
+Antibiotic combinations can be used to cure multidrugresistant microorganisms [25].
+Antibioticresistant bacteria have necessitated the development of alternative therapies for wound infections, such as nonantibiotic dressings, which are constantly being developed and can help to minimize antimicrobial resistance [25]. - Silver: Silver is now identified as the ideal candidate for treating diseases previously treated with antibiotics.
 Silver's antibacterial effect has been attributed to a variety of processes.
 The first suggested mechanism involves the inactivation of bacterial membrane enzyme proteins via thiol group binding [26].
-Silver-loaded dressings have been reported to be effective against nonbacterial targets such as fungi.
-The wound healing characteristics of chitin and polymeric pyrrolidone-based film dressing including silver examined functionally. oxide were nanofibers with AgNPs electrically spun for wound healing displayed antibacterial efficacy against Gram-negative S. aureus and E. coli [27].
-Many wound dressings in curing and/or avoiding sickness are merely updates of current biocompatible wet medical applications containing silver in pure state, as ions, or as nanomaterials.
+In addition to killing germs, silver-infused dressings have been shown to kill fungus.
+The wound healing characteristics of chitin and polymeric pyrrolidone-based film dressing, including silver oxide, were examined functionally.
+Nylon nanofibers with AgNPs electrically spun for wound healing displayed antibacterial efficacy against Gram-negative S. aureus and E. coli [27].
+Many wound dressings in curing and/or avoiding sickness merely update current biocompatible wet medical applications containing silver in the pure state, as ions, or as nanomaterials.
 It enumerates the numerous silver-loaded dressings now available.
-The bulk of them have been shown to have antibacterial activity in vitro 154,155 and in vivo in the majority of cases, according to peer-reviewed research journals [27].
+The bulk of them has been shown to have antiseptic activity in vitro 154,155 and in vivo in most cases, according to peer-reviewed research journals [27].

-5. Advance Therapies
+6. Advance Therapies: